codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are basketball players messy eaters?
-Because they are always dribbling.
+This is my step ladder.
+I never knew my real ladder.

 ## Daily Trivia

-How many kilobytes in one gigabyte (in decimal)?
+Which programming language shares its name with an island in Indonesia?
- 1. 1000000
+ 1. Python
- 2. 1024
+ 2. Java
- 3. 1000
+ 3. C
- 4. 1048576
+ 4. Jakarta

 <details>
   <summary>Answer</summary>
-  1000000
+  Java
 </details>